Last Catch 2016 vintage smoked trout plated with spices River Fish Forelle premium canned fish

 What Is Millésime Canned Fish?

 The concept has deep roots in Portugal and France, where producers like José Gourmet, Nuri, and Connétable have been aging sardines for generations.
-Each year’s catch is treated like a wine vintage — influenced by the season, the waters, the fat content of the fish.
+Each year’s catch is treated like a wine vintage, influenced by the season, the waters and the fat content of the fish.
+For a broader overview of the millésime tradition, see this millésime canned fish article.

 Inside the sealed can, something remarkable happens.
 The fish slowly infuses the oil.
 The bones soften.
 The smokiness mellows.
-Flavors that were once sharp become rounded, layered, and complex.
-Food scientists describe this as a slow confit process — the fish gradually cooks in its own oil over years.
+Flavors that were once sharp become rounded, layered and complex.
+Food writers often describe this as a slow confit effect, where the fish gradually develops in its own oil over years.

 Why Does Aging Work for Canned Fish?

 The key is the sterilization process.
-When fish is canned at high temperature — typically around 120°C — all microorganisms are eliminated and the can becomes hermetically sealed.
+When fish is canned at high temperature, typically around 120°C, microorganisms are eliminated and the can becomes hermetically sealed.
 No air.
 No bacteria.
 No spoilage.

-What remains is a closed ecosystem in which the fish, oil, and any seasonings slowly interact.
-Food writers at Serious Eats have noted that well-aged tinned fish develops an umami depth that fresh-packed fish simply cannot replicate.
+What remains is a closed ecosystem in which the fish, oil and any seasonings slowly interact.
+Well-aged tinned fish develops a depth that fresh-packed fish simply cannot replicate.

 The result, after years of aging, is a product that bears little resemblance to what most people think of when they imagine canned fish.